-An increase in energy efficiency of 1.0% was planned for 2023.
-The energy target is deeply entrenched in the corporate strategy and is broken down into relevant corporate areas as part of our planning process.
-Many different activities at various levels have contributed to achieving the energy target in the past:
+An increase in energy efficiency of 0.5% was planned for 2024.
+The energy target is deeply entrenched in the Hoshin-Kanri process and is broken down into relevant corporate areas as part of our planning process.
+Many different activities at various levels have contributed to achieving the energy targets in the past: